-Our "trapped atom clock on a chip" (TACC) employs laser cooling and evaporative cooling to reach ultracold temperatures where neutral atoms can be held in a magnetic trap.
-Realising 5 s Ramsey time, we obtain 100 mHz linewidth and 85% contrast on the hyperfine transition of 87Rb.
-We measure the fractional frequency stability as $5.8 \times 10^{-13} \tau^{-1/2}$.
-It is reproduced by analysing several noise contributions, in particular atom number, temperature and magnetic field fluctuations.
-The compact set-up is realised through the atom chip technology [14-18], which builds on the vast knowledge of micro-fabrication.
-The use of atom chips is also widespread for the study of Bose-Einstein condensates [9, 19], degenerate Fermi gases [20] and gases in low dimensions [21, 22].
-Other experiments strive for the realisation of quantum information processors [23-25].
-The high sensitivity and micron-scale position control have been used for probing static magnetic [26] and electric [27] fields as well as microwaves [28].
-Creating atom interferometers on atom chips [29-32] is strongly appealing for measuring accelerations [33, 34] and rotations [35], in particular for navigation purposes.
+Our "trapped-atom clock on a chip" (TACC) employs laser cooling and evaporative cooling to reach ultracold temperatures where neutral atoms can be held in a magnetic trap.
+Realizing a 5-s Ramsey time, we obtain 100-mHz linewidth and 85% contrast on the hyperfine transition of Rb.
+We measure the fractional frequency stability as $5.8 \times 10^{-13} \tau^{-1/2}$ .
+It is reproduced by analyzing several noise contributions, in particular atom number, temperature, and magnetic field fluctuations.
+The compact setup is realized through the atom chip technology [27], which builds on the vast knowledge of microfabrication.
+The use of atom chips is also widespread for the study of Bose-Einstein condensates [9,28], degenerate Fermi gases [29], and gases in low dimensions [30,31].
+Other experiments strive for the realization of quantum information processors [32-34].
+The high sensitivity and micron-scale position control have been used for probing static magnetic [35] and electric [36] fields as well as microwaves [37].
+Creating atom interferometers [38] on atom chips is equally appealing.
 Here, an on-chip high stability atomic clock not only provides an excellent candidate for mobile timing applications, it also takes a pioneering role among this broad range of atom chip experiments, demonstrating that experimental parameters can be mastered to the fundamental physics limit.

-This paper is organised as follows: we first describe the atomic levels and the experimental set-up.
+This paper is organized as follows: We first describe the atomic levels and the experimental setup.
 Then we give the evaluation of the clock stability and an analysis of all major noise sources.